imaginerio/omeka-s-docker/README.md

 Remarks:

 - images will be loaded automatically from the Docker hub: mysql, phpmyadmin, dodeeric/omeka-s:latest.
-- for the omeka-s container, /var/www/html is declared as a volume (omega-s code, modules and themes, and media uploaded by the users which are in the "files" directory).
+- for the omeka-s container, /var/www/html/files is declared as a volume (omega-s media uploaded by the users).
 Volumes are hosted in the host filesystem.
-The db (mysql) container also put the data in a volume.
+The mysql container also put the data in a volume.

 If you want to modify the omeka-s image (by changing the Dockerfile file), you will need to build a new image: